 Tony’s Town Square Restaurant — Patio Table

 Tony’s Town Square Restaurant is a Main Street, U.S.A., classic, serving up Italian favorites in a space that’s themed to Lady and the Tramp!
-Located to the right upon entering the Magic Kingdom, Tony’s is adjacent to Town Square Theater (that’s where you can meet the main mouse himself — Mickey!) and across the square from City Hall.
-But the real draw when dining on the patio at Tony’s is a unique view of Festival of Fantasy, the daily parade that’s a true sight to be seen!
+Located to the right upon entering the Magic Kingdom, Tony’s is adjacent to Town Square Theater and across the square from City Hall.
+But the real draw when dining on the patio at Tony’s is that when Festival of Fantasy (Magic Kingdom’s parade) is showing, you get a great view!

 You’ll want to check the parade times before making your Advance Dining Reservation (and this is an ADR you should have luck getting!), but it’ll be worth the legwork because this a must-see parade and a really cool vantage point from which to watch it.
-Note, however, that guests do line the street, so if you need to see everything happening on the ground and not just the floats, it may makes sense to find a spot along the parade route.
+Note, however, that guests do line the street, so if you need to see everything happening on the ground and not just the floats, it may make sense to find a spot along the parade route.
+(When the parade isn’t running, the Magic Kingdom cavalcades come right by here as well!)

 Narcoossee’s — Window Table